Written By: SafeHome.org Team | Updated: August 10, 2023

 Recovery of stolen items

-About 29% of the value of all items stolen in all types of theft, including burglaries, robberies and car thefts, was recovered in 2017.
+About 29% of the value of all items stolen in all types of theft, including burglaries, robberies and car thefts, was recovered.
 Cash was the least likely item to be recovered, with just 2% of the value of currency stolen being recovered; motor vehicles were the most likely to be recovered, with nearly 60% of the value of all stolen vehicles being returned.

 Arrest rates for property crimes are much lower than for violent crimes, and burglaries tend to draw the lowest arrest rates among all property crimes.
 About 13.5% of burglaries involved a person being arrested, behind auto theft (13.7%) and larceny (19.2%) and well behind violent crimes like murder (62%) or aggravated assault (53.3%).